lelouchneo/tyk-docs/tyk-docs/content/tyk-sync.md

       --apis               Specific api_id's selection (optional)
 ```

+The API secret to use with tyk-sync is your “Tyk Dashboard API Access key”.

 ### Publish Command

 Publish API definitions from a Git repo to a Tyk Gateway or Dashboard.
 This will not update any existing APIs, and if it detects a collision, the command will stop.